 Meanwhile, Mickey Smith (Noel Clarke) continues to develop nicely as a side character.
 After being burned several times in Series 1, Mickey really enjoys the Doctor and Rose’s lovers’ spat in this episode, and I’m right there with him.
-At this point, Mickey is starting to come into his own as a sidekick who can be brave and helpful when he needs to be, and he’s trying to live down his increasingly inaccurate reputation as ‘Mickey as the idiot’.
-As the man back home, he’s been feeling aimless and bored for a while now.
-He wasn’t ready to see the universe last season, when Rose offered it to him, but he’s ready now, to try to find his purpose in life.
-He still won’t find it being an awkward third wheel in the TARDIS, between his ex-girlfriend and her new beau, but he’s made a good step forward.
+At this point, Mickey is starting to come into his own as a sidekick who can be brave and helpful when he needs to be, and he’s trying to live down his increasingly inaccurate reputation as ‘Mickey the idiot’.
+As the man back home, digging up info whenever the Doctor and Rose need him to, he’s been feeling aimless and bored for a while now.
+He wasn’t ready to see the universe last season, when Rose offered it to him, but he’s ready now.
+He’s gained enough to leave his home behind him, to try to find his purpose in life.
+He still won’t find it being an awkward third wheel in the TARDIS, sandwiched between his ex-girlfriend and her new beau, but he’s made a good first step forward.

 Easily the weakest aspect of “School Reunion” is the subplot devoted to the villains, the Krillatine.
 The Krillatine are a chimera race of conquerors and invaders who (currently) resemble giant bats.
 Anthony Head portrays their leader, Mr. Finch, and he is rather unsettling.
 Mainly because any “Buffy” fans will notice Anthony plays the headmaster exactly like what a twisted, evil version of Giles would probably be like (and Rupert already had his share of shady moments on that show): he’s calm and reserved with a false geniality that belies malice and utter contempt for everyone around him.
 The Krillatine actors incorporate stiff, animal-like movements into their performances, even before the reveal, and I find it absolutely hilarious how Anthony Head just goes wild with his expressions in the last act, screeching like a banshee as Mr. Finch becomes more and more unhinged.